tayganr/purviewlab/modules/module01.md

 ## :thinking: Prerequisites

 * An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.
-* Your account must have permissions to create resources in the subscription.
+* Your must have permissions to create resources in your Azure subscription.

 ## :loudspeaker: Introduction